-Hermann Hauser II was born in 1911 and worked along with his father Hermann Hauser I in the same workshop from 1930.
-He took over the administration of the workshop in 1952 and led the company until 1983.
-He is one of the most important luthiers of the 21st century.
-Julian Bream, one of the most popular guitarists of the last century, played a guitar which was built by Hermann Hauser II in 1957.
+Hermann Hauser ® II was born in 1911 and from 1930 worked in the same workshop as his father Hermann Hauser ® I. He took over the management of the workshop in 1952 and ran the company until 1983.
+He is one of the most important violin makers of the 21st century.
+Julian Bream, one of the most popular guitarists of the last century, played a guitar built by Hermann Hauser ® II in 1957.

 What an incredibly velvety and harmonious sound.
 Each note is of outermost precision and the endless seeming sustain is consistent up to the highest notes.
 This rare guitar really produces one of the richest tones we have ever heard on a classical guitar.